60-years-of-experience

 At its core, a PCB is a flat board made of non-conductive material, typically fiberglass-reinforced epoxy laminate, with conductive pathways etched or printed onto its surface.
 Electrical components are soldered onto the PCB through either wave soldering or selective soldering.
 Then, a conformal coating is then added to protect the surface and secure its longevity.

 The primary purpose of printed circuit boards is to provide a reliable platform for interconnecting electronic components compactly and efficiently.
-By routing electrical signals between components through predefined pathways, PCBs facilitate the functioning of complex electronic systems with precision and reliability.
+By guiding electrical signals through predefined pathways, PCBs ensure that electronic systems function with precision and reliability.

 The History of PCBs